Trust Stamp and VIVA Finance Partner to Transform Inclusive Finance

 About Trust Stamp

-Located in seven countries across North America, Europe, Asia, and Africa, Trust Stamp trades on the Nasdaq Capital Market ( IDAI) and Euronext Growth in Dublin (Euronext Growth: AIID ID).
+Located in seven countries across North America, Europe, Asia, and Africa, Trust Stamp trades on the Nasdaq Capital Market (Nasdaq%3A+IDAI) and Euronext Growth in Dublin (Euronext+Growth%3A+AIID+ID).
 Founded in 2016 by Gareth Genner and Andrew Gowasack, the company now employs over 100 people.

 About VIVA Finance